09 Apr Ginformation #1: What makes a gin, a gin?

 St George Distillery produces a variety of highly artisanal craft spirits, but its Terroir Gin supposedly captures the essence of a Californian pine forest inside a bottle, with botanicals comprising Douglas Fir, Coastal sage and Californian bay laurel.

-Australian gin producers like The West Winds Gin and Four Pillars Gin take distinctly Australian botanicals such as bush tomatoes (The West Winds Cutlass), wattle seeds (The West Winds Sabre), and Tasmanian pepperberry leaf (Four Pillars Rare Dry Gin) and combine them with traditional ingredients to create some truly unique artisanal gins that gives the drinker a taste of Australia.
+Australian gin producers like Four Pillars Gin take distinctly Australian botanicals such as Tasmanian pepperberry leaf (Four Pillars Rare Dry Gin) and combine them with traditional ingredients to create some truly unique artisanal gins that gives the drinker a taste of Australia.

 And of course, who could forget Eiling Lim Gin, which uses Malaysian botanicals such as pandan, nangka and galangal to make a quintessentially Malaysian -tasting gin!

 There’s so much more we could talk about with gin, but that’s for future posts.
-For now, happy National Gin And Tonic Day from all of us at Wholly Spirits!
+For now, enjoy your gins!